April 29, 2020

 The Interplay of FMLA & COVID-19

 Employers are spending a lot of time learning the twists and turns of practically applying the Families First Coronavirus Response Act (FFCRA).
-The FFCRA provides new Emergency Paid Sick Leave (EPSL) and Emergency Family and Medical Leave (EFML).
+The FFCRA provides new Emergency Paid Sick Leave (EPSL) and Emergency Family and Medical Leave Expansion Act (EFMLEA).

 Simultaneously, employers want to remember that the good ‘ole fashioned Family and Medical Leave Act (FMLA) is still at play!
 I’ve come across this scenario a few times in the last several weeks.
 An employee calls out because the employee is sick with COVID-19 symptoms, has been advised to self-quarantine or isolate pending test results, and/or is caring for an immediate family member who is ill, possibly with COVID-19.
-Those reasons do not qualify for the EFML, but they could qualify for FMLA leave.
+Those reasons do not qualify for the EFMLEA, but they could qualify for FMLA leave (or EPSL).

 Remember these tips: